Abhinandan-Ricky/training.python_web/source/presentations/session10.rst

 .. rst-class:: build
 .. container::

-    And there are many many services offering platforms for deployment.
+    And there are many services offering platforms for deployment.

     How do you choose the right one for you?